Hey Ovo,

 End-of-day digest

-One message from AI: “Today: 1 EOT logged, 1 variation captured ($3,400), 8 task completions, 4 crew questions answered, 0 missed notices.
+One message from Ovo: “Today: 1 EOT logged, 1 variation captured ($3,400), 8 task completions, 4 crew questions answered, 0 missed notices.
 Tomorrow’s critical: full claim for E-007 by 17:00 Thu.”
 You close the app.
 Project is current.

 What a PM gets back.